-For information on how Connecticut is handling the outbreak and guidance from Governor Lamont, please visit ct.gov/coronavirus
+For information on how Connecticut in addressing the pandemic and guidance from Governor Lamont, please visit ct.gov/coronavirus

 For the most up-to-date information on the virus, how it spreads, and ways to prepare, visit the CDC's website at cdc.gov/coronavirus

 Congress has passed multiple relief packages to help address the impact of coronavirus and its economic fallout.
-To help answer some of the many questions people have about what is in the Families First Coronavirus Response Act and the Coronavirus Aid, Relief, and Economic Security (CARES) Act and how they can get assistance, my office put together this FAQ.
+To help answer some of the many questions people have about what is in thesee bills and how they can get assistance, my office put together this FAQ.

 This page will continue to be updated as additional resources and applications become available.

 Individuals can visit Get My Payment on the IRS website to check on their payment status or call the IRS Hotline at 1-800-919-9835 if they are still waiting for their check.

 How long will it take for the check to be delivered?

 Why am I getting “Payment Status Not Available?”

 The IRS updates the “Get my payment” tool once per day and has recently updated the system, so you should check to see if your status has changed.